mrfitzpa/emicroml/docs/examples/modelling/cbed/distortion/estimation/run_rgm_test_set_1.rst

 where ``<action>`` must be equal to ``run_rgm_test_set_1``, and ``<use_slurm>`` is either ``yes`` or ``no``.
-If ``<use_slurm>`` equals ``yes`` and a SLURM workload manager is available on the server from which you intend to run the script, then the action will be performed as a SLURM job.
+If ``<use_slurm>`` equals ``yes`` and a SLURM workload manager is available on the server from which you intend to run the script, then the action will be performed as multiple SLURM jobs.
 If ``<use_slurm>`` is equal to ``no``, then the action will be performed locally without using a SLURM workload manager.

 If the action is to be performed locally without using a SLURM workload manager, then prior to executing the above Python script, a set of Python libraries need to be installed in the Python environment within which said Python script is to be executed.
 See :ref:`this page
 <examples_prerequisites_for_execution_without_slurm_sec>` for instructions on
 how to do so.
-If the action is being performed as a SLURM job, then prior to executing any Python commands that do not belong to Python's standard library, a customizable sequence of commands are executed that are expected to try to either activate an existing Python virtual environment, or create then activate one, in which the Python libraries needed to complete the action successfully are installed.
+If the action is being performed as multiple SLURM jobs, then prior to executing any Python commands that do not belong to Python's standard library, a customizable sequence of commands are executed that are expected to try to either activate an existing Python virtual environment, or create then activate one, in which the Python libraries needed to complete the action successfully are installed.
 See :ref:`this page
 <examples_prerequisites_for_execution_with_slurm_sec>` for instructions how to
 customize the sequence of commands.